DreliasJackCarter/PSXifyBlender2.8/README.md

 * Light sources are not handled yet.
 * Background textures are not handled.
 * Soft armatures are not handled properly (see sword trail).
 It may be due to persistent vertex groups.

+## Feedback
+I would also be very happy to see if my script works well on other people's work.
+Contact me via Reddit or GitHub.
+This is my first hosted project on GitHub, I'll try to use this platform properly for further versions.